 If you eat it warm it will almost be like a cakey-pudding, which is glorious.
 But if you wait a little bit until it’s just a little warm you will be able to get slices with still a lot of gooey…

-I hope you make this cake, and then make it again and again… it’s sure to be an all-time favorite!Print
+I hope you make this chocolate cake recipe, and then make it again and again… it’s sure to be an all-time favorite!Print